sunbrandon/Movie-Recommender/README.md

 ## Class Diagram
    ![UML](https://github.com/cs100/final-project-dlee486-alin166-bsun045-dbanh007/assets/132787942/04c09e43-991f-4cb1-b012-b98da62f8311)\
 Diagram of our program's main classes including the inheritances of each class and the relationships between each class.
+Menu is dependant on a variety of classes such as SearchInterface, Question, mySQL, Movie, Result.
+SearchInterface will have two inherited classes SearchFilter and SearchSimilar, each different types of searches.
+The SelectSearch interface is something which is also used in searchInterface.
+The Question class creates a multitude of Question inhereted classes.
+Result also creates a multitude of result inherited classes.  mySQL and Movie are also classes which work within the Menu class.

  > ## Phase III